 21st Oct 2019)

-The programme of events for 2019 is shown below.
+The review of our programme of events for 2019 is shown below.

 Saturday 26th January 2019 - Winter Social at Dover.